 Move you damn body.
 Why was it so hard?
-It was just one movement.
-One movement and the world would be better.
+It’s just one movement.
+One movement, and the world would be better.

 “Pathetic.”
 Clockwork snatched the weapon from her, and within the same breath, before Ragna could react, he rammed the blade into the back of her hand.
 Ragna screamed.
 Blood gushed out of her wound.
 She pressed her hand against it, trying to suppress the bleeding and the pain.

 “You just parrot words whose meaning you don’t understand.”
 He pulled the knife out and swiped off the stains.
 The droplets fell to the ground.
 “You want to be a soldier?
 A Valkyrie?
 What a joke.
 You can’t even kill me.
-And I am as bad as they come.”
+And I’m as bad as they come.”

 The bars opened.
 Clockwork grabbed Ragna’s throat and lifted her.
 Ragna groaned, trying to formulate syllables, her mind was unable to decide on what she would focus on: The blood running from her wound, his fingers crushing her windpipe, or his eyes looking down on her.
-Brimming with revolt, he might as well stare at a cockroach rummaging through garbage.
+Brimming with revolt, he might as well have been staring at a cockroach rummaging through garbage.

 “What will you do in a war where you can’t separate the good from the bad?
 Wake up and face reality.
-You are not fit for this world.”
+You’re not fit for this world.”

-The jail opened, and Clockwork threw Ragna inside.
-Altera shouted her name.
+The jail opened, and Clockwork threw her inside.

 He was about to turn when he stopped.
 “Wait.
 Did you just say Ragna?
 As in, Ragna Griffin?”
 Clockwork narrowed his eyes and came closer to the cell, inspecting Ragna’s face.
 His gaze shifted to her body.
-She was bending and crooking on the floor, whimpering in pain.
+She was bending and crooking in Altera’s arms, whimpering in pain.
 “You certainly resemble the girl pictured in the darknet.”

 His minions stared at him in confusion.
-Clockwork put the rosé-haired girl on the ground.
-She staggered and stumbled, overwhelmed by the centrifugal force, before finding stable feet.
+Clockwork put the girl with the neon-rainbow unicorn hair on the ground.
+She staggered and stumbled, overwhelmed by the centrifugal force, before finding stable ground.

-“There is a change in plans.”
-Clockwork focused on the prisoners and bowed before them.
+“There is a change in plans,” Clockwork said.
 “But first, let me thank you.”
-He said.
+He focused on the prisoners and bowed before them.
 “Perhaps I underestimated you.
 Attacking the princess, collaborating with Vaix, and escaping custody.
 That’s quite the rap sheet you got there.
 A big bounty too.
 Not just money, but also a high rank, and being pardoned of every committed crime.”